Dean Henderson: 2020–2022: Manchester United first team

 On 14 August 2020, Henderson was added to Manchester United's senior squad list for the first time.
 On 26 August, he signed a new long-term contract that would keep him at Manchester United until June 2025.
-He made his senior debut in the third round of the League Cup against Luton Town, keeping a clean sheet in the process during United's 3–0 win.
+He made his senior debut in September in the third round of the League Cup against Luton Town, keeping a clean sheet in the process during United's 3–0 win.
 He made his second appearance for United a week later in the fourth round of the League Cup, keeping another clean sheet in a 3–0 victory over Brighton & Hove Albion.
 On 4 November, Henderson made his Champions League debut for United in a 2–1 group stage away defeat to İstanbul Başakşehir.
 Twenty-five days later, he made his league debut for the club as a substitute for the injured David de Gea in a 3–2 away win over Southampton.

+In March 2021, with first choice goalkeeper David de Gea away on paternity leave, Henderson was given the start against Crystal Palace on 3 March.
+Henderson started the following game, the Manchester Derby, which saw United win 2–0.
+Henderson created the second goal of the game with a halfway-line throw to Luke Shaw which saw Shaw beat his man, before a one-two with Marcus Rashford and scoring.
+De Gea returned to the UK ahead of United's next game against West Ham, however pandemic quarantine rules and Henderson's good performances saw Henderson continue as starting goalkeeper.
+Henderson started all league games in April and alternated starts in May, as did most of the squad, due to United's fixtures congestion caused by the pandemic and the 2021 Old Trafford protests.
+Henderson made 25 starts and one substitute appearances in United's 2020–21 season.

+During Manchester United's 2021–22 pre-season Henderson caught COVID-19.
+This developed into long COVID, and saw Henderson out of the squad until late September when he played in United's League Cup opener, where defeat to West Ham saw them exit the competition in their first game.
+Henderson's only other domestic appearances in the 2021–22 season was the club's FA Cup exit to Middlesbrough.

+Failing to regain his starting place, at the end Henderson accused Manchester United of making him "sit there and waste 12 months", "not [following] through with anything they told me", and refused to play under incoming manager Erik Ten Hag.
+He was loaned to Nottingham Forest the following season and then subsequently released.